 - July: Like June, I stayed local for most of the month.
 Instead of leaving the city for the long holiday weekend in the beginning of July, I opted for day trips to new (to me) places like Dia: Beacon, and re-visited a few of my favorite spots, like Governors Island.
 Mid-month, I flew home to Pittsburgh for a long weekend with my family.

 - August: Even though I stayed local this month, I had every intention of checking out a neighborhood I don’t spend much time in- ideally in Brooklyn or Jersey, but it just didn’t happen.
 My sister visited one weekend, I flew home on another weekend to celebrate her birthday, and found myself craving slower days on the other weekends.

 - September: September was an exciting, busy month.
 Labor Day weekend took me to Copenhagen for a quick introduction to Denmark.
-Two weeks later, I returned to Europe for 13 days traveling throughout Amsterdam, Berlin, Munich and Par
+Two weeks later, I returned to Europe for 13 days traveling throughout Amsterdam, Berlin and Munich

 - October: October kicked off in a city that’s become one of my favorite places, Paris.
 Coming back to New York early in the month gave me plenty of time to enjoy my favorite season in the big apple.

 - November: This month was a bit of a whirlwind with a last minute two-week trip to London, and surprise trip home to see my family for the Thanksgiving holiday.